How to Check Demat Account Balance?

 Via Depository Participant's Portal

-A dematerialised account is usually opened in a way similar to a digital platform by a depository participant, for example, on the e-banking or m-banking platform.
+A dematerialised account is usually opened in a way similar to a digital platform by a depository participant, foe example, on the e-banking or m-banking platform.
 It is this platform that the end-user provides the facility to see their Demat account balance and statements.
-After creating a zero balance Demat account, people, with the help of the portal, may get statistics on their accounts as well as the Demat status themselves
+After creating a zero balance Demat account, people, with the help of the portal, may get statistics on their accounts as well as the Demat status themselves.

 Through Trading Account